DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-🚌 Optimize Urban Commutes with Data Science!

-Imagine you're a data scientist working for a city's transportation department, tasked with optimizing public transportation routes to reduce congestion and improve air quality.
-You have access to a large dataset containing information on bus routes, schedules, and passenger traffic.

-Learn how to:
+🍕 Unlock Data-Driven Growth for Your Restaurant!

+Are you a data analyst or scientist looking to drive business growth in the restaurant industry?

+Discover how to optimize menu and marketing strategies using sales data from a 500-location US chain.

+Key Takeaways:
-- Merge datasets and calculate average passenger traffic for each route
+- Merge datasets for deeper insights
-- Transform string data into datetime format for easier analysis
+- Group and aggregate data for informed decisions
-- Pivot data to create new tables with aggregated values
-- Identify top-performing routes and peak hours
+- Identify top and bottom performers

-Read the full tutorial to learn how to apply these skills and optimize urban commutes!
+- Leverage custom functions and lambda functions
+- Resample time series data for seasonal trends

+Click below to read the full tutorial.

-#learnpandas  #datawrangling #dataanalysts #python #pandas #transpostation
+#learnpandas  #datawrangling #dataanalysts #python #pandas #restaurant

 P.S.
-What's the most frustrating part of your daily commute?
-Share with us!
+What's your favorite menu item?
+Do you think data science can make it taste better?

 Free course includes 20 Tutorials that will show you everything you need to become a ninja with Pandas.